Meaning of life: Christianity

 Christianity has its roots in Judaism, and shares much of the latter faith's ontology.
 Its central beliefs derive from the teachings of Jesus Christ as presented in the New Testament.
 Life's purpose in Christianity is to seek divine salvation through the grace of God and intercession of Christ.
 The New Testament speaks of God wanting to have a relationship with humans both in this life and the life to come, which can happen only if one's sins are forgiven.

+In the Christian view, humankind was made in the Image of God and perfect, but the Fall of Man caused the progeny of the First Parents to inherit Original Sin and its consequences.
+Christ's passion, death and resurrection provide the means for transcending that impure state (Romans 6:23).
+That this restoration from sin is possible is called the gospel.